What is Sales Taxes Payable?

 At the time of collection of sales taxes from customers – When a firm collects sales taxes after sales of certain goods or services, the following journal entry is made –

-As a result of the above transaction, the cash balance (or trade receivable account for credit sale) rises, sales, as well as sales taxes payable, also increases.
+As a result of the above transaction, the cash balance (or trade receivable account for credit sale) rises, and sales and sales taxes payable also increase.

 As a result of the above transaction, the outstanding amount of sales taxes payable on the liability side reduces by the same amount as the cash balance on the asset side.